Fastumkj/Fastumkj.github.io/README.md

-*All of these are self-taught/learnt over tiring months...* (Without any help from anyone)
+*All of these are self-taught/learnt over tiring months...* (Without usage of any AI Tools, all self-taught/learnt)

 My first portfolio website project was a simple yet elegant personal website that I built using HTML, CSS, and JavaScript(Soon!).
 The website featured an "Skills" section that gave an overview of my background and skills, a portfolio section that showcased my previous projects and their descriptions, and a contact section that provided my contact information and a contact form for visitors to get in touch with me.